Phrogz/RXSC/README.md

 The [Data Model](http://www.w3.org/TR/scxml/#data-module) for interpretation is all evaluated Ruby, allowing you to write conditionals and data expressions in one of the best scripting languages in the world.

-RXSCy is not yet complete or released.
-Several complex unit tests pass, but there are still a few puzzling edge cases that make the library unsuitable for general use.
-Further (and more importantly) the library still needs to expose ways for you to subscribe to notifications about transitions and state changes.
+RXSCy is not yet released, but it is close to it.

 ## SCXML Compliance